jcouv/jcouv.github.io/_posts/2015-08-14-git-internals.md

 I started to use Git more regularly and was curious about its design.
 [Pro Git](http://www.git-scm.com/book/en/v2) is an excellent and free book on using and understanding Git.
 I'll share some minimalist notes I took on Git's internal design.
+The design is simple and elegant.
+It's been very enjoyable to learn about.

 ## Object model
 The Git object model has three types: blobs (for files), trees (for folder) and commits.
 Objects are immutable (they are added but not changed or removed) and every object is identified by its unique SHA-1 hash.
 A blob is just the contents of a file.
 By default, every new version of a file gets a new blob, which is a snapshot of the file (not a delta like many other versioning systems).
 A tree is a list of references to blobs and trees.